renderpci/dedalo/Readme.md

 **README**

+*Ver 4.0.3 Final - 11-02-2016*

+Today we introduce the update of the V4 to 4.0.3

+Important: This update change the "profiles" and user behavior.

+1 - Download and Update all files of Dédalo
+2 - Create the profiles
+3 - Assign users (users can not be without profile)

+The componet_security_areas, componet_security_acces and componet_security_tools ONLY work for the profiles and are deprecated for Users.
+The root user (dev-user) can see this componets for some time in the Users records.

+This update some issues and bugs for the V4.

+New user inteface.

 *Ver 4.0 Final - 05-11-2015*

 We are very pleased to introduce the final of the version 4 of Dédalo.